 This webinar on Violent Thoughts is presented by Dr. Kelly Watt.
-This webinar will provide an in-depth discussion of violent thoughts, including an interest in or preoccupation with violence and a desire or willingness to use violence.
+This webinar provides an in-depth discussion of violent thoughts, including an interest in or preoccupation with violence and a desire or willingness to use violence.
 Violent thoughts are often overlooked and minimized by professionals despite the fact that they are a primary warning sign for violence risk according to research, practice, and the law and consistent with guidelines for triaging and assessing risk for violence.

 Although violent thoughts are a normal human experience, when they are recent and serious it is critical to evaluate these thoughts as a means of preventing possible escalation to actual, attempted or threatened violence.
-The THREATS acronym (Threats of Harm that are Realistic, Explicit, Acute, Targeted and Studied) will be reviewed as a useful structure that all professionals can put into practice when considering the significance of violent thoughts.
+The THREATS acronym (Threats of Harm that are Realistic, Explicit, Acute, Targeted and Studied) is reviewed as a useful structure that all professionals can put into practice when considering the significance of violent thoughts.

 – Violent Thought (Discussion includes an interest in or preoccupation with violence);